Liziloo/jeeves-prompts/overlays/checklist-consumption-stepwise-execution.prompt.md

 ### 1. PURPOSE (BINDING)

-Execution-oriented overlays (e.g. checklist consumption, code execution, debugging in service of execution) may not proceed unless this gate explicitly grants eligibility.
+Execution-oriented behavior under this overlay (including checklist consumption, code execution, and debugging in service of execution) may not proceed unless this gate explicitly grants eligibility.

 Eligibility is binary:
 - Eligible